aeuler/webPortfolio/README.md

 Drafted by Andrew Euler.

-Update: Some changed were implemented that were updated in new version.
+Update: Some changes were implemented that were updated in new version.